Ahren-Chen/Ahren-Chen.github.io/README.md

 - May 26: Finished on "Get a Grip" project page.
 Finished "Revenge of the Recycling System" project page.
 - June 1: Finished "Power in the Community" project page.
 Set up home page for Skybox and Tub projects.
 - June 2: Finished "Skybox" project page and have a template set up for Tub project.
 - June 16: Finished Tub project, started to work on adding new projects such as Piraten Karpen, Secure chat application, and Mesh Generator.
+But for now I will work on tech debt and make everything reuseable since there is too much copy and pasting.
+Finished refactoring the Get A Grip project.

 ## Project setup